Avalice/AvaliceOnline/faq.md

 - **#rp-crystal_cafe:** A safe, friendly and neutral café/bar in Shang Tu (but close to the other two kingdoms); used as the FFRP "hub" here.
 Open to all citizens, but __no combat allowed.__
 - **#rp-cafe_bulletin_board:** Post quests and quest-like things here!
 Cleaned up on occasion.
 - **#rp-studio-[N]:** Generic RP channels.
 Anyone can start a scene in one when it's not in use.
+- **#rp-scarves_hideout:** For roleplaying scenes focused on members of The Red Scarves.
+- **#rp-noncanon-1:** Reserved for any RP that's independent of AO canon.
 - **#rp-au-fter_hours:** A whimsical "after-hours longue" for the "actors" playing the characters.
 Usually ends up breaching continuity and/or the fourth wall.
-- **#rp-noncanon-1:** Reserved for any RP that's independent of AO canon.

 ### Tabletop channels:
 These channels are targeted towards structured RP with a GM.

 - **#rp-tabletop-[N]:** For long-running tabletop sessions that don't necessarily belong to a campaign yet.
 - **#rp-tabletop_oneshots:** For quick oneshot tabletop campaign sessions.
-- **#rp-freedomlite:** For games using the FreedomLite20 ruleset.

 ### Campaign channels:
 Established campaigns each have their own channel category and self-explanatory title.
 See their descriptions for more information.